BrendaEgeland/minutes-agendas-newsletters/readme.txt

 * PHP 5+
 * WordPress 3.0+

-== Version History ==
+== Changelog ==

+= 0.2.1 =
+2011-10-11 - Trying to get this readme file right!

+= 0.2 =
-* 0.2 - 2011-10-11 - Added shortcode options to select only certain years and subsets of document types, and a number of bug fixes.
+2011-10-11 - Added shortcode options to select only certain years and subsets of document types, and a number of bug fixes.
 Thanks to Ethan Piliavin for finding and correction a problem with document order, and to Tim Carey for ideas on handling shortcode options for selecting only certain years.

+= 0.1 =
-* 0.1 - 2011-03-02 - Initial development version
+2011-03-02 - Initial development version

+== Upgrade Notice ==

+= 0.2.1 =

+New table shortcode features to select only certain years or document types plus bug fixes.

 == More Information ==